 The most important and most common cause of worsening asthma in both groups was getting a “cold”.
 Children with asthma who did not need a hospital visit were more likely to use their controller medicine on a regular basis, even during the summer.

 Children often have better asthma control in the summer and often stop using their controller medicine.
 This leaves them more likely to have their asthma worsen when they catch the viruses that are common by the third week of school.
-Children who use their controller medicine throughout the summer are less likely to have a severe asthma attack in September.
+Children who use their controller medicine throughout the summer are less likely to have a severe asthma attack with the Fall season change.

-So what can you do to protect your child from a serious asthma attack in September?
+So what can you do to protect your child from a serious asthma attack during the Fall season?

 The best thing you can do is to be sure your child’s asthma is very well controlled throughout the summer and especially once school starts.
 To help prevent colds, teach your children to wash their hands frequently and to cover up a cough.
 Use the controller medicine as prescribed and look out for early warning signs of worsening asthma.
 Follow your Asthma Action Plan and respond quickly to early signs of worsening asthma.
 If you do not have an Asthma Action Plan, see your doctor to discuss what to do if asthma worsens.

 SIGNS OF WORSENING ASTHMA: